-Class sessions and calendars: We will meet on Tuesdays and Thursdays from 1:50 p.m. to 4:00 p.m.
-Our law school's website says class runs to 3:50 p.m., but we will go to 4:00 p.m. because I will be unavailable for two class sessions (Sept.
+Class sessions and calendars: We will meet on Tuesdays online and Thursdays in person.
+Our law school's website says class runs from 6:05 p.m. to 8:05 p.m., but on Tuesdays (not Thursdays) we will go to 8:25 p.m. because I will be unavailable for two class sessions (Sept.
 22 and Oct.
 27).
-Experience teaches that it is good to avoid early-morning, late-night, and weekend make-up sessions, and by banking a few minutes at the end of each class session we can avoid inconvenient make-up sessions.
+Experience teaches that it is good to avoid early-morning, late-night, and weekend make-up sessions, and by banking a few minutes at the end of some class sessions we can avoid inconvenient make-up sessions.